 - a.
 CHFA's Tax Credit Servicing Fee is not includable in the development's basis; - b.
-For Developer's Fees to be included in basis, the applicant must provide reasonable and adequate documentation of the services for which the fee has been paid and accrued; - c.
+For DAF to be included in basis, the applicant must provide reasonable and adequate documentation of the services for which the fee has been paid and accrued; - c.
 Reasonable construction interest costs will be recognized by CHFA; and - d.
 The schedule of project costs must specify those costs included in the development's basis and must be accompanied by an independent certified public accountant's audit report on the schedule.
-Such audit must be conducted in accordance with generally accepted auditing standards and the Independent Auditor's Report must be unqualified.
+Such audit must be conducted in accordance with generally accepted auditing standards and the independent auditor's report must be unqualified.

-X. 4% and 9% Transactions
+IX.
+4% LIHTC and 9% LIHTC Transactions